Skip to content

 Strengths:

-• Simplicity: Anchor-free design simplifies implementation and training.
+• Simplicity: Anchor-free design simplifies implementation and training pipelines.

 • Generalization: Strong data augmentation and anchor-free design improve generalization to new datasets.